 2. Uninstall and reinstall Bluestacks

-As stated earlier, the error 0x00000667 mainly occur due to the presence of Android-stimulators like BlueStacks or Nox, you should try uninstalling such applications from your devices.
+As stated earlier, the error 0x00000667 mainly occurs due to the presence of Android stimulators like BlueStacks or Nox, you should try uninstalling such applications from your devices.
 When the uninstallation completes, make sure to clear the unnecessarily stored cache.
 After clearing the non-essential files, you may now install Bluestacks or Nox again on your PC by visiting their official sites.

 Install Intel HAXM

 Alternatively, you may also solve the android-stimulator related issues simply by downloading and installing an app by Intel itself i.e. HAXM.

 |Note: Just make sure that your system is compatible with using Intel’s Virtualization technology or via the SDK manager.|

 3. Enable the Windows Installer service to fix 0x00000667